scrtlabs/catalyst/docs/source/intervals.rst

 Conversely, cryptocurrency trading exchanges use left-bounded (aka left-closed and left-labeled) minute and daily intervals.
 For example, using the same times defined above, in crypto they would be defined as follows::

-	9:31 interval starts at 9:31:00 am, ends at 9:31:59 am 9:32 interval starts at 9:32:00 am, ends at 9:32:59 am 9:33 interval starts at 9:33:00 am, ends at 9:33:59 am ...
+	9:31 interval: 9:31:00 am <= t < 9:32:00 am
+	9:32 interval: 9:32:00 am <= t < 9:33:00 am
+	9:33 interval: 9:33:00 am <= t < 9:34:00 am
+	...

-All things being equal, Catalyst would introduce a look-ahead bias using the same codebase as zipline in minute mode when the clock ticks at the beginnig of every minute.
-Whereas zipline uses data from the previous minute (labeled as ending in the current minute), catalyst would use data from the full minute ahead of us that starts when the clock ticks.
-To address this bias and remain consistent with the way crypto exchanges provide pricing data, catalyst `data.current <appendix.html#catalyst.protocol.BarData.current>`_ returns the closing price from the previous minute and `data.history <appendix.html#catalyst.protocol.BarData.history>`_ last bar matches `data.current <appendix.html#catalyst.protocol.BarData.current>`_ providing the price up to the minute prior to the current one.
+For reference, in zipline when the clock ticks at the beginning of every minute, it uses data from the previous minute (labeled as ending in the current minute).
+To meet the different nature of the crypto data definition versus the stock market data, Catalyst code had to be altered as follows: when the minute clock ticks at the beginning of every minute `data.current <appendix.html#catalyst.protocol.BarData.current>`_ returns the closing price from the previous minute and `data.history <appendix.html#catalyst.protocol.BarData.history>`_ last bar matches `data.current <appendix.html#catalyst.protocol.BarData.current>`_ providing the price up to the minute prior to the current one.